Stability-AI/stable-audio-tools/TRAINING_FOR_NOOBS.md

 Listen to the demos and decide when it sounds like the model has learned enough about your dataset, then kill the training process with Ctrl-C.

+**Make sure that the training process has generated a checkpoint before you stop the training process!** You can always change the `--checkpoint-every` argument to a smaller value if you want to generate a checkpoint more quickly.

 If you have a small number of files in the dataset, like only 100 .WAV files, then you will probably start to overfit after about 2000 steps.
 "Overfitting" means that the model is getting to a point where it will basically be hyper-optimized for recreating the exact audio you used for training whenever you generate new outputs during inference using the same or similer prompts that you used during training.

 ## WARNING: DO NOT MODIFY OR USE THESE FILES